mhart/react-server-example/README.md

 module.exports = React.createClass({

   // We initialise its state by using the `props` that were passed in when it
-  // was first rendered
+  // was first rendered.
+We also want the button to be disabled until the
+  // component has fully mounted on the DOM
   getInitialState: function() {
-    return {items: this.props.items}
+    return {items: this.props.items, disabled: true}
+  },

+  // Once the component has been mounted, we can enable the button
+  componentDidMount: function() {
+    this.setState({disabled: false})
   },

   // Then we just update the state whenever its clicked - but you could imagine